The House of Dronlaw

 Lt Col Lewis Hay, a grandson of the doctor, had a particularly successful military career, prematurely terminated when he was killed at the Battle of Den Helder in 1799, where he was serving as chief engineer to General Sir Ralph Abercrombie.
 He had previously spent many years in the Americas where he was on particularly good terms with the leading soldiers of the day, especially his fellow Scot, General Sir John Moore.
 With the death of the sixth baronet, it was the Colonel’s posthumous, infant son who succeeded to the title.

 Following a series of inheritances by distant relatives, and early deaths among male members of the family, money was in short supply.
 The infant Sir John Hay grew up in straitened circumstances and had to make his own way in the world.
 He became a lawyer and served for many years as Sheriff Substitute of the county of Stirling.
-His great grandson, Sir John Hay of Park, 11th baronet, is the present Chieftain of the Hays of Dronlaw, and heir male of the Hays of Erroll.
+His great grandson, Sir John Hay of Park, 11th baronet, was the last Chieftain of the Hays of Dronlaw.
+He died on 9 July 2020 and it is not known who is now the senior representative of this family.

 © Alan Hay 2010